 We are always accepting submissions.
 Papers on any language are welcome, including cross-linguistic studies, but papers must be written in English.

-To maintain a high standard of quality, our staff includes both editors and graphic designers.
+To obtain a high standard of quality, our staff includes both editors and graphic designers.
 We extend an open invitation for new staff members.